cockroachdb/docs/src/current/v24.1/molt-fetch.md

 - The *initial load* of source data to the target CockroachDB database is incomplete.
 This means that ongoing [replication](#replication) of source data has not begun.

 {{site.data.alerts.callout_info}}
-Only one fetch ID and set of continuation tokens are active at any time.
+Only one fetch ID and set of continuation tokens, each token corresponding to a table, are active at any time.
 See [List active continuation tokens](#list-active-continuation-tokens).
 {{site.data.alerts.end}}

 To retry all data starting from the continuation point, reissue the `molt fetch` command and include the `--fetch-id`.